taupirho/read-big-file-with-python/README.md

 and this in turn feeds in to whether or not the stock can become a member of various equity indexes that we calculate.

-The data file is about 24 Gigabtyes big and holds approximately 335 Milion pipe separated records.
+The data file is about 21 Gigabtyes big and holds approximately 335 Million pipe separated records.
 The first 10 records are shown below:

 ```